I hope I don’t go anywhere tonight, thought Amira as she fell into bed. She felt so tired after all the break-up drama with her friends.

-Gabriel nodded, “I guess that was different to what you had in mind.”
+Gabriel nodded and said, “I suppose that was different to what you had in mind.”

 “Yeah,” said Bryan.
 “It was.”

-After a pause, Gabriel gathered his thoughts, “I’m not one to give relationship advice but does it matter that much?
+“I’m not one to give relationship advice,” said Gabriel after gathering his thoughts, “but does it matter that much?
 Is it worth losing her over?
 Isn’t it, sort of, more important to look at the person sleeping next to you and think, This is the person I want to be with; problems and all?”

-Bryan nodded and said honestly, “I suppose it seems, somehow, safer if the person marries us.”
+Bryan nodded and said honestly, “It probably seems, somehow, safer if the person marries us.”

 Gabriel laughed and said, “I don’t know how safe it is.
 These days, if people don’t want to stay, they don’t.”